from __future__ import annotations

 ----------

-Name of the file to load the model from.
+File to load the model from.

 """

-filename = filename if filename.endswith(".npz") else filename + ".npz"
+file = file if file.endswith(".npz") else file + ".npz"

 # jax numpy load supports both compressed and uncompressed npz files

-data = np.load(filename, allow_pickle=True)
+data = np.load(file, allow_pickle=True)

 # deserialize the model